Visualsoft to Shopify · Your Options Explained

 Make a list of everything your Visualsoft store does that isn't standard.
 Then ask each agency directly how they'd handle each item.
 Vague answers are a risk signal.

 If you're signing an ongoing contract with any agency, understand what it costs to leave.
 A partner confident in their service won't need to lock you in.
-Check this before you sign.

 A platform migration puts your live trading at risk during switchover.
 Ask specifically how go-live is managed, what the rollback plan is, and how they've handled this on previous migrations.